Winter comfort tips

 What is comfort?
-This is a good question as one persons comfort can easily be another’s misery.
-“A feeling of freedom from worry or disappointment” is one of my favourite dictionary definitions, especially as it relates directly to most forms of climbing, as the onset of discomfort is bound to have the reverse effect .i.e. when you’re shivering on a multi pitch stance in a rain storm you’ve got a lot to worry about and expect disappointment to be the only outcome.
+This is a good question as one person’s comfort can easily be another’s misery.
+“A feeling of freedom from worry or disappointment” is one of my favourite dictionary definitions, especially as it relates directly to most forms of climbing, as the onset of discomfort is bound to have the reverse effect .i.e. when you’re shivering on a multi-pitch stance in a rainstorm you’ve got a lot to worry about and expect disappointment to be the only outcome.
 We take comfort for granted, believing we can just buy it off the peg: wicking underwear, warm fleeces, and waterproof and breathable shells, but most people never achieve their potential comfort, putting up with hot sweats and icy shivers, believing that it’s just part of the game.
-Every year people die in the mountains from exposure even though they have more then enough to survive, because they failed to grasp what it takes to just be comfortable.
-This article aims to give you a few tips in the hope of helping your achieve the same comfort outdoors as you do indoors.
+Every year people die in the mountains from exposure even though they have more than enough to survive because they failed to grasp what it takes to just be comfortable.
+This article aims to give you a few tips in the hope of helping you achieve the same comfort outdoors as you do indoors.

 1. Discovering your comfort level